invoke-ai/InvokeAI/invokeai/frontend/web/docs/WORKFLOWS_DESIGN_IMPLEMENTATION.md

 - Check each node's version against its template (warns)
 - Validate the source and target of each edge (warns)

-This validation occurs in `invokeai/frontend/web/src/features/nodes/util/workflow/validateWorkflow.ts`.
+This validation occurs in [validateWorkflow.ts].

 If there are no fatal errors, the workflow is then stored in redux state.